tuqulore/jumpu-ui/packages/tailwindcss/README.md

 @import "@jumpu-ui/tailwindcss";
 ```

-If you want use partial styles, please import several CSS files from the package as follows:
+If you want to use partial styles, please import several CSS files from the package as follows:

 ```css
 @import "tailwindcss";